rust-lang/book/src/ch19-01-unsafe-rust.md

 ### Calling an Unsafe Function or Method

-The second type of operation that requires an unsafe block is calls to unsafe functions.
+The second type of operation you can perform in an unsafe block is calling unsafe functions.
 Unsafe functions and methods look exactly like regular functions and methods, but they have an extra `unsafe` before the rest of the definition.
 The `unsafe` keyword in this context indicates the function has requirements we need to uphold when we call this function, because Rust can’t guarantee we’ve met these requirements.
 By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and take responsibility for upholding the function’s contracts.

 Here is an unsafe function named `dangerous` that doesn’t do anything in its
 body: